B.S. in Clinical Laboratory Sciences

 Bachelor of Science in

-Medical Technology is a healthcare discipline focused on delivering essential laboratory information and services necessary for disease diagnosis and treatment.
-MSU’s Medical Technology program is one of the 240 existing programs in the United States.
-The laboratory results provided by medical technologists influences approximately 70% the medical decisions for patient care.
-Within this field, medical technologists conduct diverse laboratory tests, verify accuracy, elucidate the implications of these tests, explore novel methodologies, and assess the efficiency of these diagnostic procedures.
+Clinical Laboratory Sciences is a healthcare discipline focused on delivering essential laboratory information and services necessary for disease diagnosis and treatment.
+MSU’s Clinical Laboratory Sciences program is one of the 240 existing programs in the United States.
+The laboratory results provided by clinical laboratory scientists influences approximately 70% the medical decisions for patient care.
+Within this field, they conduct diverse laboratory tests, verify accuracy, elucidate the implications of these tests, explore novel methodologies, and assess the efficiency of these diagnostic procedures.

-Students pursuing this major are required to secure a position at one of the affiliated internship locations, which spans a year from August to August.
+Students pursuing this major are required to secure a position at one of the affiliated internship locations.
 Currently, there are four sites: Jackson, MS (Baptist), Tupelo, MS (North Mississippi Medical Center), Nashville, TN (Vanderbilt), and Little Rock, AR (University of Arkansas Medical Sciences).

 Curriculum

-A graduate in medical technology can work in hospital labs, research, administration, education, industry, private practice, and public health.
+A graduate in clinical laboratory sciences can work in hospital labs, research, administration, education, industry, private practice, and public health.

 View Curriculum